Chart Color Schemes

 Holmview hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Holmview's median age is 28 years, which is lower than Greater Brisbane's average of 36 years and Australia's national average of 38 years.
-Compared to Greater Brisbane, Holmview has a higher percentage of residents aged 25-34 (23.0%), but fewer residents aged 55-64 (6.1%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-According to the 2021 Census, the population in Holmview's 35 to 44 age group has increased from 14.4% to 15.7%, while the 25 to 34 age group has decreased from 23.8% to 23.0%.
-Population forecasts for the year 2041 suggest substantial demographic changes in Holmview, with the 45 to 54 age group expected to grow by 34% (an increase of 160 people), reaching a total of 637 from its current figure of 476.
-Conversely, the population of residents aged 0-4 and 25-34 is projected to decrease.
+Holmview's median age is 28 years, which is notably under Greater Brisbane's average of 36 years and substantially under Australia's average age of 38 years.
+Relative to Greater Brisbane, Holmview has a higher concentration of residents aged 25-34 (23.0%) but fewer residents aged 55-64 (6.1%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+According to the 2021 Census, the population in the 35 to 44 age group has grown from 14.4% to 15.7%, while the 25 to 34 cohort has declined from 23.8% to 23.0%.
+Population forecasts for Holmview indicate substantial demographic changes by 2041.
+The 45 to 54 age group is expected to grow by 33%, reaching a population of 639 from 479.
+Conversely, the 0 to 4 and 25 to 34 cohorts are forecasted to experience population declines.